 Tofu: I don’t seem to have problems with fermented soy (miso/tempeh), but regular tofu is on the fence right now.
 I eat it occasionally.
 Maybe I’ll cut it out.
 Maybe I won’t.
 But I know I should.

--I’d like to go grain free– or consume even less grains, but to be honest, I’m not in a place to try to deal with that right now.
+-I’d like to go grain-free– or consume even fewer grains, but to be honest, I’m not in a place to try to deal with that right now.
 Hopefully soon though.
 I know I would feel a lot better completely cutting the grains from my diet (or at least substantially reducing grains) and I’d like to work through that.

 -I feel so much better being mostly raw.
 I don’t think I’ll ever be completely raw, but I know better than to say “never”.
 Never say never, right?

 -I haven’t had eggs in a long time.
 And to be honest, I don’t miss them at all.
 I added them back in my diet after the whole ‘lack of protein’ fear got shoved in my face while being sick.
 And I was so sick and so scared that I tried it.
 (In real everyday life, there is no such thing as a protein deficiency by the way.)
 I mean, it’s cool, cause we had our own happy chickens, but eating eggs didn’t make me feel better.
 I started feeling significantly better when I went mostly raw and with a lot of fruit.
 Fruit makes sense— it’s so easily digestible.